cctomato/desk-edge-win/doc/dns/resolution.md

 Desktop Edge for Windows.
 Windows will append unqualified DNS requests such as `my-server` with `from-dhcp` resulting in a DNS query for `my-server.from-dhcp`.

-When `my-server.from-dhcp` is sent to the Ziti Desktop Edge for Windows DNS server a precise DNS resolution will first be attempted.
+When `my-server.from-dhcp` is sent to the Zero Desktop Edge for Windows DNS server a precise DNS resolution will first be attempted.
 In this example since the Ziti Service was configured to intercept `my-server` the initial resolution will fail as `my-server` is expected - but `my-server.from-dhcp` was provided in the DNS query.

-Next the Ziti Desktop Edge for Windows will look at each Connection Specific Domain detected and determine if the DNS request ends with a Connection Specific Domain.
+Next the Zero Desktop Edge for Windows will look at each Connection Specific Domain detected and determine if the DNS request ends with a Connection Specific Domain.
 In this example the request will indeed match a Connection Specific Domain.
-The Ziti Desktop Edge for Windows will then remove the matching domain from the DNS query and attempt to resolve one final time.
+The Zero Desktop Edge for Windows will then remove the matching domain from the DNS query and attempt to resolve one final time.
 Removing `from-dhcp` will result in a resolution request for `my-server` and in this example a match will be found and the assigned IPv4 address returned as the query answer.